f1sherman/dotvim/README.md

 # Create a directory at ~/.vimtmp for temp files
 mkdir ~/.vimtmp

-# Start vim to install vim-plug and plugins
+# Start nvim to install vim-plug and plugins
-vim
+nvim

-# Quit vim and Install YouCompleteMe
+# Quit nvim and Install YouCompleteMe
 ~/.vim/plugged/YouCompleteMe/install.py
 ```